Judges are neutral arbiters and enforcers of policy and rules.

-If the players fix a tiny error themselves or are playing in a way that is clear to them, but not clear to bystanders, stick around and watch and make sure nothing odd is happening like a player is taking advantage of the confusion, or the error doesn’t compound itself.
+If the players fix a tiny error themselves or are playing in a way that is clear to them, but not clear to bystanders, stick around and watch and make sure nothing odd is happening, We don’t want a player taking advantage of the confusion, or the error compounding on itself.

 More significant violations are addressed by first identifying what infraction applies, then proceeding with the corresponding instructions.

 This sentence pulls double-duty.
-It’s a reminder that we do infract in cases larger than “tiny” and that we do not start with the penalty and work backwards to the infraction.
+It’s a reminder that we do give infractions in cases larger than “tiny” and that we do not start with the penalty and work backwards to the infraction.
 We identify what actions occurred, what the infraction is, and then determine the penalty.
-We do not give people Game Losses because their error seems worth a Game Loss.
+We do not give people Game Losses because their error seems worth a game loss.

 Only the Head Judge is authorized to issue penalties that deviate from these guidelines.